leezhiwei/leezhiwei/README.md

 7. Rust
 # Upcoming projects
 Here are some of my projects and upcoming concepts.
-1. Tinkering with C and maybe packet capture, then put it into TensorFlow
+1. Tinkering with C and maybe packet capture, then put it into TensorFlow (a bit tough)
 2. My idea of a SmartCube, powered by an ESP32 that speaks and (hopefully) has voice recognition.
 # My SVG of my commits, ooh snake.
 Using GitHub workflows, [Cool dude from here](https://github.com/Platane/snk)